InfoFlow KV: Information-Flow-Aware KV Recomputation for Long Context

 \paragraph{Analysis on LongBench.} Table~\ref{tab:llm_fixed_vs_passage} reports long-context QA performance on LongBench across three LLM backbones under both fixed-chunk and passage-split settings.

 Under both evaluation settings, \emph{Our Method} achieves the strongest and most consistent performance among recomputation-based methods.
-It attains the best or second-best results across all four benchmarks on Qwen, LLaMA, and ChatGLM, compared to previous methods, with particularly strong gains on multi-hop reasoning tasks such as 2WikiMQA, MuSiQue, and HotpotQA.
-These tasks require aggregating evidence distributed across distant context segments, making them especially sensitive to cross-chunk information loss and thereby highlighting the advantage of our method in cross-chunk information transfer.
+It attains the best or second-best results across all four benchmarks across Qwen, LLaMA, and ChatGLM, compared to previous methods, with particularly strong gains on multi-hop reasoning tasks such as 2WikiMQA, MuSiQue, and HotpotQA.
+These tasks require aggregating evidence scattered across distant context segments, making them particularly vulnerable to cross-chunk information loss and thereby highlighting the advantage of our method in cross-chunk information transfer.

 We further observe that \emph{Our + Reorder} maintains comparable performance and yields additional gains in several passage-split and narrative-style settings, suggesting that reordering helps when chunks are independent, because it places informative chunks closer to the prompt for better information propagation.